Aselith/COMP3421-21T3-Ass2/JUSTIFICATION.md

 ### What is your vision for the scene you are showing?

 I wanted to show classic Minecraft during its early stages of development to evoke a sense of nostalgia.
 I also wanted my project to be able to fool a few people into thinking this was actually Minecraft back in early development stages (I was not successful with this).
 The game also comes with 5 preset worlds, which is to suit to whatever scene the player wants (If they fancy creating builds on a blank canvas, they may choose Wooly World or Iron World.
 If they want to experience nostalgic Minecraft, they may choose Basic Super Flat World or Classic Sky Block.
 If they want a challenge using classic Minecraft controls, they may choose the Parkour Course preset).
-The vision of the scene is the desired vision and creativity of the player.
+Just like with the original Minecraft, the vision of the scene is the desired vision and creativity of the player.

 ### Are you referencing anything in this scene?
 Is this a quote or homage to any other art?
 Please describe it.